RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-flight.md

 If you own a Flight Controller the best solution is just to try it on Linux via the Steam Deck Dock or a Linux PC and see if it works as expected.

 If you have a Flight Controller that did not work on Linux but have found a way to make it work:<br>
-Please contribute udev rules to the [game-devices-udev codeberg](https://codeberg.org/fabiscafe/game-devices-udev) project or inform the RetroDECK team on how you got it working on discord.
+- Please try to contribute udev rules to the [game-devices-udev codeberg](https://codeberg.org/fabiscafe/game-devices-udev)
+- (Optional) Inform the RetroDECK team on how you got it working on discord.

 ## Flight Sticks - Arcade